mymaestro/AllanaCrusis/docs/compositions.md

 ### Composition vs. parts
-Understanding the relationship between compositions and parts is fundamental to using AllanaCrusis effectively.
-A composition represents the overall musical work and contains all the metadata about the piece.
+In AllanaCrusis, a composition represents the overall musical work and contains all the metadata about the piece.
 Everything from the composer and title to the grade level and performance duration is included.
-Parts, on the other hand, are the conductor's score, and individual instrument parts that belong to that composition, such as the first trumpet part, the clarinet parts, or the percussion parts.
+Parts, on the other hand, are the individual parts that belong to that composition, such as the first trumpet part, the clarinet parts, the percussion parts, or the conductor's score.
 This creates a one-to-many relationship where a single composition can have many different parts associated with it, each representing what a specific instrument or section would play during a performance.

 ![Part overview showing relationship to parts](images/images/composition-part-score.png) *Figure 2: Stars and Stripes Forever score*

+Most of the information you need to complete the Compositions page in AllanaCrusis is included in the full score of the publication you are cataloging.
+Most scores include the composer and arrangers' names, instrumentation, program notes, and a description of the piece.
+If you do not have the full score, or it does not include this information, you can find data about most wind band music on the [Wind Repertory Project](https://www.windrep.org/) web site.
+A search link is included in the AllanaCrusis compositions add/edit page.

 ---